-Suburban Form & Scale
+Suburban Form

 The suburban form of development in Amherst is that of a "Shopping Center."
-Buildings are typically set back further from the street, often with a deep front setback that includes landscaping along the street edge, and parking between that landscaping and the building.
+Buildings are typically set back further from the street.
+Often there is a deep front setback that includes landscaping along the street edge, and parking between that landscaping and the building.
 Street trees are often planted in a lawn area located between the sidewalk and the street.
 There is seldom any on-street parking, therefore larger parking lots are typically constructed.
 Parking is located on-site, either in front, to the side, or to the rear of the building.
 Signs in the suburban form of development often occur as monument signs at the street edge along with wall signs on the building.
 Adjacent roadways are typically posted for 35 MPH or higher.
-This form is has generally been automobileoriented and attracts people from outside the surrounding neighborhoodarea.
-(Amended 12-11-17\6-20-19; BCPA-2017-01\A)
+This form is generally automobile-oriented and attracts people from outside the adjacent area.